mike99mac/zvm-tools/README.md

 The ``PROFFLST XEDIT`` macro sets PF10 to *Sort by name* to the ``FILELIST`` command.

-If that could be added to the z/VM system globally, this would not be needed.
+If that could be added to z/VM, this would not be needed.

 ### PROFILE.XEDIT
 The ``PROFILE XEDIT`` macro is a slightly modified copy of the one on the ``MAINT 191`` disk.
 It's the *REAL THING*.